 The Americans with Disabilities Act (ADA) became law in 1990.
 The ADA is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.
 The purpose of the law is to make sure that people with disabilities have the same rights and opportunities as everyone else.
+The ADA gives civil rights protections to individuals with disabilities similar to those provided to individuals on the basis of race, color, sex, national origin, age, and religion.
+It guarantees equal opportunity for individuals with disabilities in public accommodations, employment, transportation, state and local government services, and telecommunications.
 The ADA is divided into five titles (or sections) that relate to different areas of public life.

 Title I (Employment)

 This title is designed to help people with disabilities access the same employment opportunities and benefits available to people without disabilities.
 Employers must provide reasonable accommodations to qualified applicants or employees.
 A reasonable accommodation is any modification or adjustment to a job or the work environment that will enable an applicant or employee with a disability to participate in the application process or to perform essential job functions.

 This portion of the law is regulated and enforced by the U.S. Equal Employment Opportunity Commission.
 Employers with 15 or more employees must comply with this law.
 The regulations for Title I define disability, establish guidelines for the reasonable accommodation process, address medical examinations and inquiries, and define “direct threat” when there is significant risk of substantial harm to the health or safety of the individual employee with a disability or others.

 Nondiscrimination on the Basis of Disability in State and Local Government Services